yitong-quan/thesis_indoorLocalization/data-from-experiments/experiment_24.Nov.2017.Hangar/ReadMe.txt

-UWB is 9 second faster than Assist and MoCap
+Assist is 9 seconds faster than UWB, FOR RECORDEDTIME_STAMPS

-Assist and MoCap are sync
+OR REVERSE?